“Gender and Global Change” Dialog with Poet Nina Serrano

 “Heart’s Journey was a completely new experience, and I found that having the background information which gave context to the reading was so helpful in both understanding the poems as well as enjoying them.
 I used the Kindle Cloud reader on my computer, so navigation between the links to the information and the poems themselves was a little tricky and inconvenient.
 Apart from getting lost a few times in search of the correct link or the place where I left off, I really did like this interactive and informative style of reading poetry.”

-2. And here are some of the student’s comments about the Skype call:
+2. Some of the student’s comments about Bringing Heart’s Journey into the classroom:

 “The most meaningful and powerful takeaway from our conversation with Serrano was listening to a renowned poet recite her poetry… To hear a poet’s on-the-spot close reading was encouraging to my own creative thought processes.
 The appreciation I gained for poetry as a broad style of literature cannot be downplayed.
 I have never met a poet before and I was imparted with a sense of belonging and duty to the poetry community.”